Watford Borough Council is committed to an ongoing redevelopment programme that is set to secure economic prosperity for decades.

-We are creating an eco-friendly new hub building that will become the heart of the park, and provide improved changing facilities for the pools, sports changing rooms, a new kiosk and upper floor café.
+We have created an eco-friendly new hub building that will become the heart of the park, and provide improved changing facilities for the pools, sports changing rooms, a new kiosk and upper floor café.

-We will also be improving the Café Cha tea pavilion, redesigning the pools, returning the historic listed bandstand, restoring the historic Lime Avenue and providing an on-site park manager, community park ranger and education officer.
+We have also improved the Café Cha tea pavilion, redesigned the paddling pools, returned the historic listed bandstand, restored the historic Lime Avenue and provided an on-site park manager, community park ranger and education officer.

 Duration of project: 2015 - 2017

 Current status: Ongoing work to divert utilities (water, gas, electricity and comms) will take place in the Watford Road/ Baldwins Lane roundabout area.
 Traffic management measures will vary during this time and may involve lane footpath closures.

 The Metropolitan Line Extension will greatly enhance the rail network for those living, working and visiting the area.
 It will support growth and regeneration in the Watford area by creating new links to Watford General Hospital and the new health campus, Croxley Business Park and Cardiff Road Industrial Estate.